The definability of $\mathbb{E}$ in self-iterable mice: Definability of

-Let $M_{\nt}$ be the least non-tame mouse.
-We will show that $N=M_{\nt}|\Lambda$ is sufficiently self-iterable to apply \ref{thm:es_def} whenever $\Lambda$ is a limit cardinal of $M_{\nt}$.
+We will next show that whenever $\lambda$ is a limit cardinal of $M_{\nt}$, then the hypotheses of \ref{thm:es_def_2} apply to $M_\nt|\lambda$, with $\Sigma$ the $(0,\om_1+1)$-strategy for $M_\nt|\lambda$ induced by the unique $(\om,\om_1+1)$-strategy for $M_\nt$.
 The general method of proof is standard, but some non-standard details are involved.
 The method also works for many mice simpler than $M_{\nt}$.

-We first show that if a non-tame mouse exists then there is indeed a least one.

 \begin{lem} \textup{(}a\textup{)} Let $N$ be a non-tame premouse with no non-tame proper segment.
 Let $X\sub\core_0(N)$.
 Then $\cHull_1^N(X)$ is non-tame.
 Therefore if $N$ is $(0,\om_1+1)$-iterable then $M_\nt$ is well-defined,